ahmedsaad123456/XML_Manager/README.md

-# University Student Management System
+# University student.Student Management System

 This is a Java-based web application that allows users to store, search, and delete student records in an XML file.
 The application is designed to perform the following operations: